 We want to be a good neighbour in any community we work in, and a key part of that is communication.
 We want to make sure people know what is going on, and what to expect from the work, so we provide regular updates and we listen to what they think.

 Before the work started on our modernisation project at Davyhulme, we held exhibitions to show local residents our plans and what the work on site might mean for them.
 We also invited people onto the site to see first-hand some of the larger construction work we were doing.
-And we're supporting and investing in community schemes that will benefit local residents and environment.
+And we've been supporting and investing in community schemes that will benefit local residents and environment.